-The clinical study is titled the CRYONIC PROTOCOL, which stands for Cryotherapy for Neurolysis In Chronic Pain and spasticity.
+The clinical study is titled the CRYONIC PROTOCOL, which stands for Cryotherapy for Neurolysis In Chronic Pain.
 It is structured as a prospective, multi-cohort observational study.
-Purpose of the Study: The overarching purpose of the CRYONIC PROTOCOL study is to assess the Correlation Between Diagnostic Nerve Block Response and Cryoneurolysis Outcome in Chronic Musculoskeletal Disorders and Spasticity.
-The study focuses on evaluating the effectiveness of ultrasound-guided peripheral nerve cryoneurolysis, a minimally invasive technique that uses extreme cold to induce temporary nerve blocks, for patients with treatment-resistant chronic musculoskeletal pain and spasticity.
-The study also seeks to determine if cryoneurolysis itself leads to meaningful improvements in both pain intensity and functional ability in the included patient cohorts (those with chronic musculoskeletal pain or spasticity)
+Purpose of the Study: The overarching purpose of the CRYONIC PROTOCOL study is to assess the Correlation Between Diagnostic Nerve Block Response and Cryoneurolysis Outcome in Chronic Musculoskeletal Disorders.
+The study focuses on evaluating the effectiveness of ultrasound-guided peripheral nerve cryoneurolysis, a minimally invasive technique that uses extreme cold to induce temporary nerve blocks, for patients with treatment-resistant chronic musculoskeletal pain.
+The study also seeks to determine if cryoneurolysis itself leads to meaningful improvements in both pain intensity and functional ability in the included patient cohorts.

 Study Type